-However, when left to a professional, black mold removal can be effective and yield long-lasting results.
+Professional black mold removal is effective and yields long-lasting results.
 Call Mold Busters today for expert help with your mold remediation project.

-On this picture, you can see reasons and causes of black mold growth in house:
+In this picture, you can see the reasons and causes of black mold growth in house:

 Symptoms and health effects associated with black mold exposure

-Black mold, or Stachybotrys chartarum, is the deadliest and most dangerous species of mold and the one that should be avoided at all costs.
+Black mold, or Stachybotrys chartarum, is the deadliest and most dangerous species of mold, as well as the one that should be avoided at all costs.

 Listed below are some of the most common symptoms of exposure to this deadly black mold: